 The mean Solid Not Fat (SNF) percentage of local buffalo milk in the Jammu region at different lactation stages (early, mid, and late) is presented in Table 5.
 The SNF values ranged from 8.36 ± 0.14 to 8.98 ± 0.06 throughout the lactation period.
 The data shown in Table 5 indicates a significant (P<0.05) increasing trend in SNF as lactation progresses from the early to the late stage.
 This suggests significant (P<0.05) interactions between all three lactation stages.
 The highest SNF content (8.98 ± 0.06) was observed in the late lactation stage, followed by the mid (8.73 ± 0.04) and early stages (8.36 ± 0.14).

+check and arrange line spacing throughout article

 Table 2 Effect of different stages of lactation on Lactose percent (Mean±SE;%) in local buffalo of Jammu region.